cufyorg-archive/framework/docs/_fragments/convert/abstract_converter.md

     Javadoc: https://framework.cufy.org/javadoc/cufy/convert/AbstractConverter.html
 description: >-
     An abstract that manages and organize the methods of the class inheriting it.
-The sub-class had to just focus on creating converting-methods and this class will manage everything else using reflection.
+The sub-class had to just focus on providing converting-methods and this class will manage everything else using reflection.
 ---

-- `ConvertMethod` is an annotation to be annotated to every converting-method in the sub-class.
-The methods annotated with this method will be used by the super-class based on the parameters given to the annotation.
+- `ConvertMethod` is an annotation to be annotated to every converting method in the sub-class.
+The methods annotated with this annotation will be used by the super-class based on the parameters given to the annotation.
 <br><br>
 ```java
     @ConvertMethod(